qgenlab/Rep2Mut/Tat/README.md

-  -s S          The file containing the protein sequence. (default: None) -n N          The name of the protein sequence in the file. (default: None) -m M          The file containing the mutations, the position of the mutations and the output values. (default: None) -a A          Row name of the activity. (default: Percentage of Reads GFP High over High and Low) -p P          Row name of the position. (default: Position) -v V          Row name of the Variant ID. (default: #Variant ID) -bt BT        Barcode Count threshold. (default: 5) -bc BC        Row name of the Barcode Count. (default: None) -epoch EPOCH  The number of epochs. (default: 200) -gpu GPU      The device to use to train the model. (default: 0) -lr1 LR1      The learning rate of the task specific layer. (default: 0.001)
+  -s S          The file containing the protein sequence. (default: None) -n N          The name of the protein sequence in the file. (default: None) -m M          The file containing the mutations, the position of the mutations and the output values. (default: None) -a A          Column name of the activity. (default: Percentage of Reads GFP High over High and Low) -p P          Column name of the position. (default: Position) -v V          Column name of the Variant ID. (default: #Variant ID) -bt BT        Barcode Count threshold. (default: 5) -bc BC        Column name of the Barcode Count. (default: None) -epoch EPOCH  The number of epochs. (default: 200) -gpu GPU      The device to use to train the model. (default: 0) -lr1 LR1      The learning rate of the task specific layer. (default: 0.001)